ahuacate/pve-host/README.md

 ## 1.2.
 Primary Host - Creating SSD partitions for ZFS Cache

-This section only applies to builds, shown in 1.1.1 and 1.1.2, where PVE-01 is hosting a backend ZFS storage for a File Server (NAS).
+This section only applies to builds, shown in 1.1.1 and 1.1.2, where PVE-01 is hosting a backend ZFS storage for a PVE NAS frontend.

 ZFS Cache requires you to make two partitions for ZFS L2ARC and ZIL logs cache on cache SSDs.
 You options are: